 The Bundt pan is easily the prettiest in the kitchen.
 Its deep fluted edges create a beautiful mold for all types of goodies—but most importantly, cake.
 Whether you’re making a simple chocolate cake or stunning spice cake (with carrots and cranberries!), baking in this fancy-pants pan can seem daunting.
 But never fear—our team of expert cooks have broken down the best way to make a Bundt cake with step-by-step instructions.
-Follow along to learn how to make a basic buttermilk Bundt cake.
+Follow along with our fan favorite vanilla Bundt cake recipe.

-This might be the most important step to no-stick!
-Do not forget to grease and flour the pan before pouring in your batter.
+The trickiest part of baking any Bundt cake comes not in the baking itself but in the prep work.
+Be sure to grease and flour your pan well before adding batter.
 Bundt cakes rely on a perfect release to show off their pattern.
 If you don’t prep your pan well, you risk having half the cake stick.
 Check out our step-by-step guide to how to prep the perfect pan here.
-And while you’re at it, turn on the oven to 325° so it’s preheated when you’re ready to pop the cake in.

 Did you know?
 The space in the center of a Bundt pan isn’t just for decoration.
 The hole allows more surface area of the cake to be in contact with the oven’s heat.
 This means that very sugary or buttery cakes—like fruitcake or pound cake—can fully cook in the center without getting too brown on the outside.